Ariel Luna Anais

 American, b.1991

-Her video works share a similar sentimentality but, probe the zeitgeist through a more satirical lens; questioning the media’s insidious influence on society and what is considered truth.
-She uses humor and camp as a vehicle to invite her audience to draw comparisons between the past and the present, their personal traumas and our cultural wounds.
+Anais's video works share a similar sentimentality.
+Approaching the zeitgeist with a satirical lens, their films delve into the insidious influence of media on society and challenge the notion of truth.
+Through humor and camp, Anais invites the audience to draw parallels between the past and the present, their personal traumas and our cultural wounds.
+These video pieces serve as a vehicle for introspection, encouraging critical reflection on the media landscape and its impact on shaping our perceptions.